puppetlabs/puppet-docs/source/puppetdb/1.1/api/commands.markdown

 conform to the following rules:

 * A `POST` is used
-* There is a parameter, `payload`, that contains the entire command as outlined above.
+* There is a parameter, `payload`, that contains the entire command object as outlined above.
+(Not to be confused with the `payload` field inside the command object.)
 * There is an `Accept` header that contains `application/json`.
 * The POST body is url-encoded
 * The content-type is `x-www-form-urlencoded`.